mehulagg/gitlab/doc/api/packages/pypi.md

 This writes the downloaded file to `my.pypi.package-0.0.1.tar.gz` in the current directory.

-## Simple API entry point - group level
+## Group level simple API entry point

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/225545) in GitLab 13.12.